PilotKun/Discord-MAl/README.md

 ## Future Enhancements
 - Function to edit your Anilist anime list from Discord.

-- Add support for manga managing & manga watchlists.
+- Add support for manga search, managing manga list etc.

 - Integrate with other anime databases (e.g., MyAnimeList).